mtran247-github/Global-Twitter-Analytics/README.md

 ## Improvements:
 - this was written a few years back and was originally written because I wanted to know if certain geographical locations affected our mental health (living near water vs landlocked states).
 - If I were to improve this program to be more up-to-date I'd add:
-1. Twitter Search API: to fetch real-time tweets based on specific keywords, hashtags, or user mentions to access to a broader range of tweets in real-time
+1. **Twitter Search API**: to fetch real-time tweets based on specific keywords, hashtags, or user mentions to access to a broader range of tweets in real-time
-2. Machine Learning: Naive Bayes, Support Vector Machines can learn from a large dataset of labeled tweets to better understand the context, sarcasm, and nuances of language used in tweets as opposed to a couple keywords
+2. **Machine Learning**: Naive Bayes, Support Vector Machines can learn from a large dataset of labeled tweets to better understand the context, sarcasm, and nuances of language used in tweets as opposed to a couple keywords
-3. OpenWeather API: to enrich tweet data with additional contextual information, such as weather conditions, location-based events, or demographic data
+3. **OpenWeather API**: to enrich tweet data with additional contextual information, such as weather conditions, location-based events, or demographic data

 ## Application: